 - Dr. José Russo, Director of Fox Chase Breast Cancer Research Lab.

-Notable and accomplished, they are however very little known in Philadelphia as they go totally unmentioned in our mainstream media and, furthermore, overshadowed by the constant barrage of "Stereotypes" that unfortunately prevail over that same media whenever the Latino experience is the subject.
+Notable and accomplished, they are however very often little known in Philadelphia and across the country as they go unmentioned in our so-called mainstream media.

-AL DÍA’s Hispanic Heritage Awards hopes to make a contribution to the better understanding of this increasingly important part of the common American heritage by finally acknowledging each year the outstanding individuals — the Archetypes of Hispanic American Heritage, as we call them — that have chosen to live and work in Philadelphia.
+AL DÍA’s Hispanic Heritage Awards hopes to make a contribution to the better understanding of this increasingly important part of the Common American Heritage by finally acknowledging each other, and bringing each year out of the shadows these outstanding individuals — the #ALDIArchetypes of American Heritage, as we call them — that have chosen to live and work here in our midst.

-By doing so, they are helping make our beloved city a multicultural urban center on the Eastern seaboard with a renewed aspiration to be, once again, a true global city — as we were in 1776, when the knowledge, brain and willpower gathered here gave birth to the political, economic and cultural miracle we call today the United States of America.
+By doing so, they are helping make the great city of Philadelphia, at the beginning of this auspicious 21st Century, a truly diverse and multicultural urban center on the Eastern seaboard, one with a renewed aspiration to stand up, and be, once again, a true leader as a global city — as we were in 1776, when the knowledge, brain and willpower gathered here gave birth to the political, economic and cultural miracle we call today the United States of America.